unsupervise/FunNPLBM/README.md

-# FunNPLBM: Functional Non-Parametric Latent Block Model
+# NPLBM:  Non-Parametric Latent Block Model

-This repository contains the Scala / Spark source code that implements the time series co-clustering method FunNPLBM
+This repository contains the Scala / Spark source code that implements the time series co-clustering method NPLBM and LBM

 ## Quick start